jobiols/odoo-etl/docs/index.md

 It can be used for data migration between same or different odoo versions (v8 to v13).
-ETL Stands for Extract Transform and Load, and can be running in an intermediate database *picture 1* in which database A can be the source Odoo database version X and database B can be target Odoo database version Y.
+ETL Stands for Extract Transform and Load, and can be running in an intermediate database see *picture 1*.
+In this schema, database A can be the source Odoo database version X and database B can be target Odoo database version Y.

+See the section *Where to install ETL* to understand performance issues.

 ![](/assets/img/etl-dbs.png)
 *<center>Picture 1</center>*